 Moving to Nice

 On the other hand, those who have finally taken their leave from the daily grind will find that the Mediterranean climate provides ample opportunity to indulge in a life of leisure, and is one reason many expats choose this French city over Paris.
 Summers are warm and dry, with temperatures ranging between 60°F and 80°F (20°C and 26°C).
-Winters are also mostly sunny, and temperatures range between 50°F and 60°F (10°C and 15°C) during the day, and 40°F and 50°F (4°C and 10°C) at night.
-It rains mostly in the winter but generally clears up just as quickly as it starts.
+Winters are also mostly sunny, and temperatures range between 50°F and 60°F (10°C and 15°C) during the day and 40°F and 50°F (4°C and 10°C) at night.
+It rains mostly in the winter but generally clears up just as suddenly as it starts.

 Expats will be happy to hear that Nice is designed to be traversed without a car, thanks to efficient public transportation options.
-It’s quick and easy to get around town with the tram, and buses are cheap, running throughout the city and to other nearby towns, like Cannes.
+It’s quick and easy to get around town by tram, and buses are cheap, running throughout the city and to other nearby towns, like Cannes.
 Another great feature is the bike rental system that has bicycle stands all around town.
 It’s less than a 20-minute bike ride to most places within the centre of Nice, so this is a great option for getting somewhere in a hurry.

-The only thing that may be hard to get used to is the two-hour pause for lunch, when most shops and schools close.
+The only thing that may be hard to get used to is the two-hour pause for lunch when most shops and schools close.
 Expats should try not to worry, though.
 Grab a salade niçoise and sit near the beach to enjoy the relaxed way of life that is the reason most expats move to Nice.